Anne Marie Kavanagh

 Dr

-Anne Marie Kavanagh (PhD, FHEA) is Assistant Professor in Ethical and Intercultural Education in the School of Human Development, DCU Institute of Education.
-She teaches and researches in the areas of intercultural education, ethical education, social justice education, climate justice education and human rights education.
+Anne Marie Kavanagh (PhD, FHEA) teaches and researches in the areas of intercultural education, ethical education, social justice education, anti-racism education, climate justice education, and human rights education.

-Anne Marie holds numerous leadership roles including leading DCU’s work on the Advisory Committee for the Framework for the Recognition of Qualification to Teach Ethical, Multi-Belief and Values Education (Educate Together & ETBI).
-She serves as the BEd2 Year Head and as the BEd3 Erasmus Academic Co-ordinator.
+Anne Marie holds numerous leadership roles at the university, including leading DCU’s work on the Advisory Committee for the Framework for the Recognition of Qualification to Teach Ethical, Multi-Belief and Values Education (Educate Together & ETBI).
+She is committed to DCU's strategic objective of providing an outstanding student experience and to that end serves as the BEd2 Year Head and as the BEd3 Erasmus Academic Co-ordinator.
 She is an active member of the Faculty Research Committee, the Publication Action Plan sub-committee, and the Faculty Athena Swan Assessment Team.
 Prior to incorporation, she served on the College Research Ethics Committee at St. Patrick’s College.

-She is a member of the steering committee of the DCU Centre for Human Rights and Citizenship Education (CHRCE) and a member of the DCU Anti-Bullying Centre.
-In 2021, her first co-edited book (with Prof Fionnuala Waldron & Dr Benjamin Mallon) 'Teaching for Social Justice and Sustainable Development Across the Primary Curriculum' was published by Routledge.
-This volume supports educators in integrating meaningful education for social justice and sustainability across a wide range of curricular subjects at primary level.
-Her co-edited book ‘Beyond Single Stories: Changing Narratives for a Changing World’ was published in 2024 by Information Age Publishing.
+She is a member of the steering committee of the DCU Centre for Human Rights and Citizenship Education (CHRCE) and a research fellow at the DCU Anti-Bullying Centre.
+In 2021, her first co-edited book (with Prof Fionnuala Waldron & Dr Benjamin Mallon) 'Teaching for Social Justice and Sustainable Development Across the Primary Curriculum' was published by Routledge and widely acclaimed as transformative (Irish Educational Studies, Theory & Research in Social Education).
+President of Ireland, Michael D. Higgins who wrote the foreword for the book described it a "powerful instrument" and "invaluable tool...of engaged citizenship, scholarly responsibility and ethical disposition."
+Her second co-edited book (with Dr Amy Allen & Dr Caitríona Ní Cassaithe) ‘Beyond Single Stories: Changing Narratives for Changing World' was published in 2024 by Information Age Publishing.
+It was endorsed by Teachers College, Columbia University's Teachers College Record in 2025.
+You can hear Anne Marie discuss how educators can decolonise the curriculum and promote social justice here.

 Book